 Our discussion of hierarchical models introduced the idea that a predictor may be modelled with effects at multiple levels.
 Contextual effects add another facet to the picture, under certain conditions, by allowing for fixed effects of a predictor at higher levels than where it is recorded.
-The term 'contextual effect of a predictor' originates from social sciences and captures the idea that although the predictor is recorded at an individual level, its effect mostly (or entirely) relates to the group or context to which the individual belongs (Snijders and Bosker, 1999).
-We describe first a contextual effect of a predictor in a random intercept model (Eq 21.2), and then consider the extension to a random slopes model.
-The predictor X_1 is said to have a contextual effect if the following conditions are both satisfied:
+The term 'contextual effect of a predictor' originates from social sciences and captures the idea that although the predictor is recorded at an individual level, its effect mostly (or entirely) relates to the group, or context, to which the individual belongs (Snijders & Bosker, 1999).
+We describe first a contextual effect of a predictor in a random intercept model (Eq 21.2), following (Stryhn et al, 2006) and then consider the extension to a random slopes model.
+The predictor $X_1$ is said to have a contextual effect if the following 2 conditions are both satisfied:

-- i.
-X_1 varies both between and within groups, - ii. the between-group and within-group regressions of Y on X_1 have different slopes.
+- i. $X_1$ varies both between and within herds, - ii. the between-herd and within-herd regressions of Y on $X_1$ have different slopes.

-Two situations where condition i. is not satisfied are: when X_1 is a group-level predictor, and when the group averages $(\overline{X}{1\text{group}})$ are constant between groups (eg in the blood pressure clinical trial with treatment groups almost equally represented within each centre).
-For condition ii., the within-group regression of Y on X_1 refers to a regression equation corresponding to different individuals within a single group.
-Furthermore, the between-group regression is a regression of group mean outcomes (\overline{Y}{group}) on group predictor means $(\overline{X}{1 \text{ group}})$.
-Fig. 21.3 illustrates situations where the between-group and within-group regressions of Y on a continuous predictor X_1 coincide (left-hand panel) and are completely different (right-hand panel).
-The within-group regressions are indicated by solid lines (without showing individual data points), and the between-group regression is obtained by fitting a straight line to the dotted points (group means of Y and X_1) and is represented by the dashed line.
-In the right-hand panel, the within-group slope is positive whereas the between-group regression would have a negative slope.
+Two situations where condition i. is not satisfied are: when $X_1$ is a herd-level predictor, and when the herd averages ( $\overline{X}{1 \text{ herd}}$ ) are constant between herds (eg in a clinical field trial with treatment groups equally represented within each herd).
+For condition ii., the within-herd regression of Y on $X_1$ refers to a regression equation corresponding to different animals within a single herd.
+Furthermore, the between-herd regression is a regression of herd mean outcomes ( $\overline{Y}{\text{herd}}$ ) on herd predictor means ( $\overline{X}{1 \text{ herd}}$ ).
+Fig. 21.3 illustrates situations where the between-herd and within-herd regressions of Y on a continuous predictor $X_1$ coincide (left-hand panel) and are completely different (right-hand panel).
+The within-herd regressions are indicated by straight lines (without showing individual data points), and the between herd regression is obtained by fitting a straight line to the dotted points (herd means of Y and $X_1$ ).
+In the right-hand panel, the within-herd slope is positive whereas the between-herd regression would have a negative slope.